MarteXcoin-documentation/Documentation/introduction/information.rst

   mining algorithms which are most efficiently run on GPUs.

 Hardware Wallet
-  :ref:`Hardware wallets <hardware-wallets>` are among the safest type of wallet for storing your Dash.
+  `Hardware wallets <../wallets/hardware.rst>`_ are among the safest type of wallet for storing your MarteX.
 Your private key is protected inside a piece of hardware, and is never exposed to the internet.
 You are still able to sign transactions as normal, making it both safe and convenient.